kuwayama1971/BrowserAppBase/README.md

 Windows and Linux browser-based desktop application templates.

-You need a Chrome browser to run it.
+On Linux, the Chrome browser is used by default.
+On Windows, the Edge browser is used by default.

 ## Installation